About Me

 Goal

-Still learning, but I am at least keeping a log of how far I have dug.
+Still learning, but I am at least keeping a log of what I read and what evidence led me to each conclusion.